polvinc/DHEM/README.md

 I must also mention the [Onstep](http://onstep.groups.io/) project, an extraordinary DIY electronics project that makes the design of a goto astronomical mount accessible.

 The first results of the performance tests are up to my expectations for the moment.
 I hope this github repository can help you design or reproduce this equatorial mount.
+Please be patient, I'm only working on this project in my spare time.
+I'll update the testing progress on this readme.

 ## Support